 The ancestors of Lake Sturgeon have been around for over 200 million years, and humans managed to decimate their populations in about 70 years, so it is our responsibility to restore them and keep them from going extinct.
-There are well managed fisheries for Lake Sturgeon in other parts of the country, and once recovery is achieved in New York, some kind of fishery may be possible.
+There are well-managed fisheries for Lake Sturgeon in other parts of the country, and once recovery is achieved in New York, some kind of fishery may be possible.
+In 2018, NYS DEC updated a recovery plan for lake sturgeon with the goal of achieving recovery by 2024 (6 years).
+If recovery is achieved, efforts will be begin to de-list lake sturgeon from the Threatened Species list, and consider sport fishing options.
 Stocking efforts by NYS DEC and USFWS have shown great success in Oneida Lake and elsewhere in NY State.
 We hope that these sturgeon will continue to spawn and thrive in Oneida Lake, re-establishing the King of Freshwater Fish.